What is Traditional Health Insurance?

-A traditional health insurance plan operates on the system of copayments (copays) and coinsurance.
+A traditional health insurance plan operates on the system of copayments (also called copays) and coinsurance.
 When enrolled in a traditional health insurance plan, you will be responsible for paying a monthly premium for the coverage.
-In addition, you will pay a copay for every doctor visit, as well as trips to the hospital and emergency room.
-The copays are set, and usually increase when you see a specialist or go to the emergency room.
+In addition, you will pay a copay for every doctor visit, as well as slightly higher copays as trips to the hospital and emergency room.
+The copays are a set amount but are usually higher when you see a specialist or go to the emergency room.

-Many policies have a maximum out of pocket payment limit.
-Once you reach this limit the coinsurance no longer applies, although you do need to continue to pay your copayments.
-You will also pay coinsurance on the amount that your insurance has contracted to pay for procedures with the hospital and doctor.
-For this reason, it is important to pay attention to both your doctor’s bills and insurance statements, to be sure that both your bills and paid and that you are not overcharged.
+Many health insurance policies have a maximum out-of-pocket payment limit.
+Once you reach this limit, the coinsurance no longer applies, although you do need to continue to pay your copayments.
+This is why it’s important to carefully read all your doctor’s bills and insurance statements, to be sure that both your bills and paid and that you are not overcharged.

 It is important to understand how much a procedure could cost you.
 For example, if you had to undergo surgery and stay overnight, you would have to pay your hospital copayment amount, pay the deductible amount if you have not already met it, and then pay your coinsurance amount on the remaining balance of the hospital bill.

 If you’re not sure how your insurance policy works, call and talk to a representative at your insurance agency to learn the estimated costs of the procedures beforehand, so you can put aside the money.
 Planning ahead and doing research before any major medical procedures or tests could potentially save you a lot of money in the long run.